seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

     caption: [Comparison of Analytical and FEM Solutions at $x = 0.8$ over $0 <= t <= 1s$],
 )  <analytical-x08>

+\

+== Spacial and Temporal Convergence

+To quantitatively assess the accuracy of the FEM solver, the *Root Mean Square (RMS)* error between numerical and analytical solutions was evaluated over a range of element and time step sizes.
+As shown in @element-size-convergence and @element-temporal-convergence, the RMS error decreases with both smaller element sizes and smaller time steps, demonstrating convergence of the numerical solution towards the analytical solution with increasing resolution.

+#figure(
+    image("resources/part1/ElementSizeConvergence.png", width: 110%),
+    caption: [Comparison of RMS errors at $t = 1s$ for Varying Element Sizes],
+)  <element-size-convergence>

+#figure(
+    image("resources/part1/TimeStepConvergence.png", width: 110%),
+    caption: [Comparison of RMS errors at $t = 1s$ for Varying Time Steps],
+)  <element-temporal-convergence>

 == Testing and Validation

+A set of unit tests were created alongside the FEM solver, to verify the functionality of individual components such as mesh generation, element assembly, and time integration.
+As part of the development process, the project was continuously tested to ensure it passed all scenarios.

+In particular, a unit test was created to validate the solver against a manufactured solution of the transient diffusion-reaction equation.
+This involved selecting specific values for $D$, $lambda$, and $f$ such that the solution could be expressed in a simple analytical form.

 = Part 2: Software features